learn-co-curriculum/phase-1-context-lab/README.md

 but then built an application that didn't use them.
-However, with a record-oriented application built, we will have a shared context to understand these challenging concepts in JavaScript.
+However, with a record-oriented application built, we will have a shared context to understand these challenging concepts in JavaScript (there's a pun in there, but you won't get it until the end of this lesson).

 ## Define Execution Context